 I'll admit I have tried cutting out relationships.
 While it makes things easier in some ways, it's not really a solution.
 We're wired for connection and research shows that we're healthier and have a stronger survival rate when we have healthy relationships, just ask google.
 It wasn't wise or helpful to remain alone and it was also too uncomfortable for me to stay in the same old patterns blaming the world for my problems.
 As familiar as the problems were I had take ownership of them, say "Yup.
 Those are my issues." and brave new territory as I explored ways of interacting with the world from a different script.

 Ready to Upgrade

-Fast forward and I am now continually eager to discover new ways of improving myself.
+Fast forward several years and I am now continually eager to discover new ways of improving myself.
 It's been 8 years of doing the work and unraveling my old programs in a thousand brutally blissful ways.
-This means noticing when my thoughts and behaviors are based on a belief or assumption that is not sourced from the present moment.
+This means noticing when my thoughts and behaviors are based on a beliefs, assumption or reactions that is not sourced from the present moment.

 For example, if I grew up with my parents telling me that all people who ________ are bad and not to be trusted, then when I encounter one of these people I'm likely to treat them as though they are bad and not to be trusted, despite evidence and facts demonstrating that they are good and trustworthy.
 In this case, I'd be acting based on a belief and assumption that stems from a program given to me by my parents.
 It is not, however, my sincere belief but one I chose to adhere to as a young child in order to gain the acceptance of my parents.
 It was a survival technique and it was part of the world order that I initially learned when I was learning what it meant to be human, in this body, culture, country and so on.
 They'd been playing the game of life longer so I expected them to share the correct rules with me.
 Turns out, parents share their rules, which include their biases and preferences and don't necessarily empower kids to discover their own answers, morals, or values — at least not initially.
 They do their best, wherever that lands.

 Dismantling these types of biases and preferences is done in an effort to discover what we really believe based on the truth of the moment.
-It is a process of identifying where we have outsourced responsibility for our thoughts and actions and reclaiming that ownership.
-This means you
+It is a process of identifying where we have outsourced responsibility for our thoughts and actions and reclaim that ownership.

 The Personal Growth Accelerator

-This is the Personal Growth Exhilarator.
-It's a method of expanding your awareness into an abundance mindset by expecting to receive exactly what you need.
-By activating this belief, or rather, this understanding, you will take on all roles of the creative and abundance process and become that which you want and need.
+The Personal Growth Exhilarator is a method of expanding awareness into an abundance mindset by expecting to receive exactly what you need.
+By activating this belief, or this understanding, you will take on all roles of the creative and abundance process and become that which you want and need.
 Here's how I do it: